ysaicharanreddy1/ysaicharanreddy1/README.md

 # Hi there, I'm Sai Charan Reddy 👋🏻

 ## About Me
 I am a Computer Science student at KL University.
 I am actively improving my skills in Java and Data Structures & Algorithms, while building a solid technical foundation.
-I have a strong passion and keen interest in Machine Learning.
+I have a keen interest in Machine Learning.

 In addition, I have a strong grasp of core mathematics, including Discrete Mathematics, Linear Algebra, Calculus, Statistics, and Optimization.
 For further details, please refer to my resume or LinkedIn profile.